genughaben/world-development/README.md

 Subsequently a common dimension table for country_and_area has been devised - partly by hand.
 Next more dimensional tables and ultimately fact tables have been created automatically.

-Finally a data quality check is used to check that data has been ETLed as expected.
+Finally, a data quality check is used to check that data has been ETLed as expected.

 The complete processes airflow DAG looks like this: